Tushar215/MyProjects/README.md

-# This is My Academic Projects.
+# This is My Academic Project.
-sssss